Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

 Damage to the normal epidermal barrier allows

-Partial-thickness (also called 2nd-degree) burns involve part of the dermis and can be superficial or deep.
+Partial-thickness (formerly 2nd-degree) burns involve part of the dermis and can be superficial or deep.

-Deep partial-thickness burns involve the deeper dermis and take ≥ 2 wk to heal.
+Deep partial-thickness burns involve the deeper dermis and take ≥ 2 weeks to heal.
 Healing occurs only from hair follicles, and scarring is common and may be severe.

-Full-thickness (3rd-degree) burns extend through the entire dermis and into the underlying fat.
+Full-thickness (formerly 3rd-degree) burns extend through the entire dermis and into the underlying fat.
 Healing occurs only from the periphery; these burns, unless small, require excision and skin grafting.

 Burns cause both systemic and local complications.
 The major factors contributing to systemic complications are breakdown of skin integrity and fluid loss.
 Local complications include eschars and contractures and scarring.

 Systemic burn complications

 The greater the percentage of total body surface area (TBSA) involved, the greater the risk of developing systemic complications.
 Risk factors for severe systemic complications and mortality include all of the following:

 Partial and full-thickness burns of ≥ 40% of TBSA